psrc/psrc.github.io/_posts/2020-05-05-covid-19-biking.md

 The first data point we wanted to analyze was the number of people bicycling for a couple of reasons:

- * The data is publicly available on the Seattle DOT website (link here);
+ * The data is publicly available on the Seattle DOT website (link [here](https://www.seattle.gov/transportation/projects-and-programs/programs/bike-program/bike-counters));

- * Usually, May is the Bike Everywhere Challenge month in the PSRC region and Washington State (not this year, but we are hoping to participate next year)
+ * Usually, May is the Bike Everywhere Challenge month in the PSRC region and Washington State (not this year, but we are hoping to participate next year);

- * Biking is one of the popular modes of getting to and within Seattle downtown .
+ * Biking is one of the popular modes of getting to and within Seattle downtown.

 Here are the questions we explored :

   *1. Have numbers of people biking and walking decreased in March 2020 comparing to previous months/years?*

   *2. Was there a decrease in biking after Work from Home or stay-at-pace orders?*

   *3. How has the people's behavior has changed?*

 ## Data